MicrosoftDocs/powerbi-docs/powerbi-docs/create-reports/power-bi-create-mobile-optimized-report-mobile-layout-view.md

 The features of the mobile layout view are described below.

-* **Mobile layout canvas**: You create your mobile optimized layout on the mobile layout canvas.
+* **Mobile layout canvas**: You create your mobile optimized layout on the interactive mobile layout canvas.
 The canvas features a fine-grained grid to help you lay out your visuals.
 Canvas controls enable you to turn off the grid, enable/disable snap-to-grid, and lock visuals in place to prevent them from accidentally being moved around.
 The grid scales across phones of different sizes, so your report looks good on small- and large-screen phones.
+The canvas is interactive, so you can see how your buttons, slicers, and visuals behave before you publish the report.
+Some [limitations](#considerations-and-limitations) apply.
 * **Page visuals pane**: The page visuals pane lists all of the visuals that are included on the original report page.
 You create your mobile-optimized layout by dragging and dropping visuals from page visuals pane onto the layout canvas.
 See [Create an initial layout](power-bi-create-mobile-optimized-report-initial-layout.md).
 * **Visualizations pane**: The visuals pane shows the format settings of the visual that is selected on the canvas.
 You use the visualizations pane to style and format visuals.
 See [Optimize visual formatting](power-bi-create-mobile-optimized-report-format-visuals.md).
 The visualizations pane is empty until you select a visual on the canvas.
 * **Selection pane**: The selection pane enables you to change the layering order of visuals on the canvas.
 See [Rearrange visual layering](power-bi-create-mobile-optimized-report-order-layers.md).

 Start creating your mobile-optimized view by [choosing your visuals and creating an initial layout](power-bi-create-mobile-optimized-report-initial-layout.md).

+## Considerations and limitations

+Several limitations apply to the mobile layout canvas:

+* Tooltips are disabled.
+* Metric visuals are not interactive.​
+* Slicer selections made on the mobile layout canvas don't carry over when you switch to web layout.
+Also, when you switch back from web layout to mobile layout, any slicer selections will come from the web layout.
+Likewise, when the report is published, any slicer selections will be those that were defined in web layout, regardless of whether the report is being viewed in the regular desktop-view or a mobile-optimized view.

 ## Next steps